encho253/Java-Tasks/Defining_Classes_Part_2.md

 ### Problem 5.
 Generic class
 *	Write a generic class `GenericList<T>` that keeps a list of elements of some parametric type `T`.
-*	Keep the elements of the list in an array with fixed capacity which is given as parameter in the class constructor.
+*	Keep the elements of the list in an array with a fixed capacity which is given as a parameter in the class constructor.
-*	Implement methods for adding element, accessing element by index, removing element by index, inserting element at given position, clearing the list, finding element by its value and `ToString()`.
+*	Implement methods for adding elements, accessing elements by index, removing elements by index, inserting elements at a given position, clearing the list, and finding elements by their value and `ToString()`.
 *	Check all input parameters to avoid accessing elements at invalid positions.

 ### Problem 6.
 Auto-grow